Bassoon Reeds: How do I wade through the choices?

 Regarding Légère reeds:

 *The fit on my Heckel bocals is good enough, but there is a possibility leaning toward tendency for the reed to fall off the bocal unexpectedly if you move your mouth off the reed to breathe or if your lips maintain contact longer than you think you do.
 These reeds, though made of a synthetic material, are subject to breaking or cracking if they hit the ground at the wrong angle.
 A new product is now made to tighten it to the bocal, sold by www.forrestsmusic.com.
 I have not tested this product.
+Reeds were not tested with a Fox bocal.

-**The Légère reed, especially if you can find one on the soft side, could be soft enough to be of use to even middle school players.
+**The Légère reed, especially if you can find one on the softer side, could be soft enough to be of use to even middle school players.
 I would try them before committing to a purchase, as each is different, so that you can find a good reed for your setup.
 They are cost prohibitive to many, though, so I do not recommend them to players below the college level.

 Hardness and Price Comparison Chart